madrivers/Credit_Risk_Analysis/README.md

 ## Summary / Recommendation
 The end goal is to identify a model that could be useful in assesing credit risk.

 The Ensemble model brings the most benefits to the analysis than any other model.
 With an accuracy of 92.5% it predicts best the high risk items.
 SMOTEEN and Naive do a decent job of the same.
 The low precision of Ensemble points out that we the organization may miss out on potentially good loans, but that is a generally accepted risk with modeling.

-I would recommend teh Easy Ensemble model as the best approach, with perhaps a secondary review (even on a sample basis) of declined credit applications in an attempt to reduce leaving good business on the table.
+I would recommend the Easy Ensemble model as the best approach, with perhaps a secondary review (even on a sample basis) of declined credit applications in an attempt to reduce leaving good business on the table.